Set Yourself Apart with the Skills to Prevent, Detect, and Investigate Fraud

 In 18 credit hours, you’ll cover the basics of forensic accounting and financial crime law, then delve deeper into the principles and practices related to the tools and techniques employed in the prevention, detection, and investigation of fraud and financial crime.Curriculum

 Tuition and Financial Aid

 This 18-credit online certificate costs $450 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty: Field-Proven Experience